Everything You Need to Change Your Care Home

 If your care needs increase, be sure to first check whether your current home can provide an increased level of care.

-Your current home is no longer affordable
+Your current care home is no longer affordable

-If your money runs out, you might not be able to afford care home fees in the home you’re currently living in.
+If your money runs out, you might not be able to afford care home fees in the home you’re currently living in, meaning you’ll need to move to a less expensive one.

 If this happens, you can undergo a financial assessment to see if you now qualify for funding support from your local authority.
 A financial assessment immediately follows a care needs assessment, and you can book this here.
+The value of your savings and assets determines whether you or your local authority will pay for care.
+If your local authority begins paying, they won’t necessarily be able to afford the fees of the care home you’re currently in.

 Other circumstances